 Is my candle biodegradable?

 Probably.
 Studies have shown that beeswax, paraffin and vegetable-based waxes are biodegradable.
 The vast majority of candles today are made primarily from these waxes.

 A well-made candle will create virtually no smoke when burning properly.
-However, if the wick becomes too long, or an air current disturbs the flame’s teardrop shape, small amounts of unburned carbon particles (soot) will escape from the flame as a visible wisp of smoke.
+Consumers often incorrectly believe their candles are sooting because of the wax type, fragrance, colorants or additives used in the candle’s formulation, but sooting is primarily due to flame and combustion disturbances.
+If the wick becomes too long, or an air current disturbs the flame’s teardrop shape, small amounts of unburned carbon particles (soot) will escape from the flame as a visible wisp of smoke.
 Any candle will soot if the flame is disturbed.

 To avoid this, always trim the wick to ¼ inch before every use and be sure to place candles away from drafts, vents or air currents.
 If a candle continually flickers or smokes, it is not burning properly and should be extinguished.
 Allow the candle to cool, trim the wick, make sure the area is draft free, then re-light.

-Maximum burn times vary from candle to candle; follow the manufacturer’s instructions.
+Maximum burn times vary from candle to candle, so it is important to follow the manufacturer’s instructions.
 Always extinguish a candle if the flame gets too close to the candle holder or container.
 For a margin of safety, discontinue burning a candle when 2 inches of wax remains (½ inch if a container candle or jar candle).

-Candles are perhaps one of the most enjoyable and affordable luxury items available to everyone.
-They are beautiful and magical, infusing the home with color and fragrance.
-They can create a special warmth and ambiance to bring a special sense of calm and well-being.
+Candles are one of the most enjoyable, affordable, and readily accessible luxury items.
+They infuse the home with color and fragrance, and can help create a special warmth and ambiance to allow for a sense of calm and well-being.